top of page

 The fundamental nature of Artica, experiencing site-specific multi-media art in and around a site of urban decay and industrial detritus, necessitates that some locations of the festival are more difficult to get to.
 That being said, the staff at Artica is prepared to do everything they can to help participants get where they want to go and to experience as much of Artica as desired.
 We have alternative transportation available on site to help transport to and across more difficult spaces.
 Do not hesitate to find a staff member or volunteer to ask for assistance.
 The gate entrance is always attended.

-Diversity at Artica
+Community at Artica

 The Team